srpeiter/low-latency-live-tracker/volatility application.md

 - I notice that there are multiple orders that occurred at the same transaction time, but also several orders that contain the same price.
 I remove those that happened at the same time, because those have the same price and therefore do not add any new information

 - Lastly, when I remove all the print statement, my code is able to calculate the volatility in below a millisecond (unit below is seconds).
-On average 200/300 microseconds
+On average 200/300 microseconds <br>
 ![image-2.png](attachment:image-2.png)

 - It is possible to do this faster.
 We have to code the function that calculates the volatility in C and then call this using cython.